MicrosoftLearning/mslearn-fabric/Instructions/Labs/14-create-dax-calculations.md

 	![Picture 44](Images/create-dax-calculations-in-power-bi-desktop_image48.png)

-	> *While it appears all salespeople aren't meeting target, remember that the table visual isn’t yet filtered by a specific time period.
-You’ll produce sales performance reports that filter by a user-selected time period in the **Design a Report in Power BI Desktop** lab.*
+	> *While it appears all salespeople aren't meeting target, remember that the table visual isn’t yet filtered by a specific time period.*

 1. At the top-right corner of the **Data** pane, collapse and then expand open the pane.